-In addition, rainfall patterns in each area also affect the growth and flowering cycle of each coffee variety.
-Typically, Arabica grows in areas with seasonal rainfall of about 1100-2000 mm/year, as its deep roots allow it to survive even the shallowest soils dry.
-The above guaranteed growing conditions will allow Arabica to flower and produce results after 4 years of cultivation, with each flowering-harvesting cycle in 9 months.
-On the other hand, Robusta only takes 2 years to harvest but each crop takes longer about 10-11 months.
+In addition, rainfall patterns in each area also affect each coffee variety’s growth and flowering cycle.
+Typically, Arabica grows in regions with seasonal rainfall of about 1100-2000 mm/year, as its deep roots allow it to survive even the shallowest soils dry.
+The above guaranteed growing conditions enable Arabica to flower and produce results after four years of cultivation, with each flowering-harvesting cycle in 9 months.
+On the other hand, Robusta only takes two years to harvest, but each crop takes longer, about 10-11 months.
 They are grown in areas where the weather is unstable and need more rain, 1200 to 2500 mm/year.

-In terms of yield, each Arabica tree will produce about 1-5 kg/crop, while Robusta can give double that, which makes the cost of growing Arabica much higher than Robusta in the same area. crop. – However, there are many new varieties of Arabica, some of which are much more productive.
+In terms of yield, each Arabica tree will produce about 1-5 kg/crop, while Robusta can give double that, making the cost of growing Arabica much higher than Robusta in the same area. crop. – However, there are many new varieties of Arabica, some of which are much more productive.

 At the genetic level, Arabica has twice as many chromosomes (44) as Robusta (at 22).
 This means that Arabica is a self-pollinating (diploid) crop, i.e. it will have fewer mutations and fewer variations over its life cycle than Robusta.